chinamike65/hugo-tuolesi/content/book5/book5en.md

 This is followed by the sentence "The Path of Accomplishment and Destruction of No Suffering", which mainly refers to the wisdom and realization of the Hinayana Arhats.

 After attaining Arhatship, 84,000 afflictions are cut off, and 84,000 kinds of happiness are obtained.
-At this time, the happiness of all ordinary people combined is not as good as that of an arhat.
+At this time, the happiness of all ordinary people combined is not as great as that of an Arhat.

 Bodhisattvas also have this kind of happiness, but in order to save sentient beings, Bodhisattvas will give up this kind of happiness and continue to practice until they become Buddhas.

-An arhat accepts this happiness and likes to abide in peace all the time.
+An Arhat accepts this happiness and likes to abide in peace all the time.

 It is very difficult to get out of this kind of blissful concentration.
-It takes all the Tathagatas to flick their fingers together to get them out of samādhi.
+It takes all the Tathagatas to snap their fingers together to get them out of samādhi.
 After they come out of samādhi, they also need to encourage them to enter the Mahayana.
 Stay in the middle for a long time, maybe hundreds of kalpas, or even tens of thousands of kalpas, and then come out.

-It takes a long time to do this over and over again, so it is very difficult for an arhat to become a Buddha.
+It takes a long time to do this over and over again, so it is very difficult for an Arhat to become a Buddha.

-When an arhat did not enter the time period, some people asked him, because of his supernatural powers, he could immediately know and protect all sentient beings.
+When an Arhat did not enter the time period, some people asked him, because of his supernatural powers, he could immediately know and protect all sentient beings.

 After entering meditation, it is different.
 Arhats in meditation cannot see the suffering of the six realms, nor can they see the worldly affairs.

 After the Buddha Shakyamuni passed away, the King of Resentment was very sad.
 Venerable Kasyapa went to the palace to see him, and the King of Resentment came to greet the Venerable on an elephant.
 When he saw Venerable, he was very excited and wanted to jump from the elephant.
-When I came down and bowed, Venerable Kasyapa immediately used his supernatural powers to catch him.
+When he climbed down and bowed, Venerable Kasyapa immediately used his supernatural powers to catch him.
 Venerable said to him, you will not allow this in the future, it is too dangerous, but fortunately I did not enter samadhi.

 Arhats are different from Buddhas and Bodhisattvas.
 Buddhas are always in meditation, and they can show their supernatural powers freely at all times.